Deutsche-Boerse-Risk/CloudPrismaMarginEstimator/docs/gui.md

 If an OTC member report contains more members and accounts, the GUI picks the P account of the clearing member.

-The following sections describe ETD and OTC portfolios separately, but it is possible to combined portfolio at the same time.
+The following sections describe ETD and OTC portfolios separately, but it is possible to margin combined at the same time.
 In that case you can select whether cross-margining between ETD and OTC should be applied using the "Cross margin" checkbox.